Eurocell Executes Share Buyback Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Eurocell plc has executed a share buyback program, purchasing 11,565 of its ordinary shares at a price of 158.25 pence each.
-This transaction, facilitated by Berenberg, results in the company having no shares held in treasury, with an updated issued share capital of 101,128,224 shares.
-This move is likely to impact the company’s financial structure and shareholder value, aligning with regulatory requirements under UK law.
+Eurocell plc, a company listed on the London Stock Exchange, has executed a share buyback program, purchasing 5,451 of its ordinary shares at a price of 123 pence per share.
+This transaction leaves the company with an issued share capital of 100,292,786 shares and no shares held in treasury, impacting the total number of voting rights available to shareholders.

-The most recent analyst rating on (GB:ECEL) stock is a Buy with a £200.00 price target.
+The most recent analyst rating on (GB:ECEL) stock is a Hold with a £138.00 price target.
 To see the full list of analyst forecasts on Eurocell stock, see the GB:ECEL Stock Forecast page.

 Spark’s Take on GB:ECEL Stock